takumi1001/kuneku.net/README.md

 You can make Pull Requents for more KuneKune.

 # About Domain
-The owner of kuneku.net is KamoKamo(https://kamokamo.tk/).
+The owner of kuneku.net is KamoKamo.
 If you are interested in this domain, plaease contact and KuneKune me.

 # References